 Hiking up Mt Coot-tha is also a great way to enjoy the great weather and fresh air.
 There are many other great hiking trails in the area too.

 Tip: There is also a restaurant and cafe for dining with incredible views!

-Tip: On Saturdays, don’t miss the New Farm Markets, with yummy food, local handmade wares and cool finds.
+Tip: On Saturdays, don’t miss the New Farm Markets, with delicious food, local handmade wares, farmers’ markets with fresh produce and cool finds.